- » How to Apply

 Parent PLUS Loan Info

 If your parents want to borrow a Parent PLUS Loan for the summer you can write a note on your Summer Aid Application so our office is aware that you will be requesting those funds.
-Then, your parent will need to go to studentloans.gov after June 1st, 2014 to REQUEST A DIRECT PLUS LOAN for the summer term.
+Then, your parent will need to go to studentloans.gov after June 1st, 2017 to APPLY FOR A PLUS LOAN for the summer term.
 Know that the PLUS credit check application on the federal website will not be available until June 1st.
 Step-by-step instructions on how to apply for PLUS can be found here: PLUS INFO

 Pell Grant Info